camptocamp/helm-common/README.md

 - `keyName`: the name of the key to use in the list (default is 'name').

-### `common.oneEnv`

-Create one environment variable.

-Parameters:

-- `root`: the root object, should be `$`.
-- `name`: the name of the environment variable.
-- `value`: the definition of the [environment variable](https://github.com/camptocamp/helm-common/blob/master/values.md#definitions/env).
-- [`configMapNameOverride`](https://github.com/camptocamp/helm-common/blob/master/values.md#definitions/configMapNameOverride): the name override of the ConfigMap to use.

-Used functions:

-- `common.fullname`

 ### `common.metadata`

 Create the metadata for the Kubernetes object.